amandamiotto/2025March-nci-hpc-intro/_episodes/17-parallel.md

 ### Note on Python libraries

 NCI do not recommend installing packages directly using pip install.
-Instead,the recommendation is using a python virtual environment in the /scratch.
+Instead,the recommendation is using a python virtual environment in the /scratch, which you can then direct pip install to do your installations into.
 When using pip directly the packages will be installed in the /home/$USER directory and the space allocated for that directory is very limited.

 ## Install the Amdahl Program